genesys/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/incoming-message/incoming-options.md

 ## QuickOptions

 Incoming bot response can have several options to the user to choose from.
-Those options are not constant and will dissappear after user action.
+Those options are not constant and will disappear after user action.

 ### How to customize